zhagyilig/zhagyilig.github.io/_posts/mysql/2017-03-20-sort-buffer-size.md

 [https://dev.mysql.com/doc/refman/5.7/en/order-by-optimization.html](https://dev.mysql.com/doc/refman/5.7/en/order-by-optimization.html)
 {% highlight mysql %}
 {% raw %}
 The tuples used by the modified filesort algorithm are longer than the pairs used by the original algorithm, and fewer of them fit in the sort buffer.
 As a result, it is possible for the extra I/O to make the modified approach slower, not faster.
 To avoid a slowdown, the optimizer uses the modified algorithm only if the total size of the extra columns in the sort tuple does not exceed the value of the max_length_for_sort_data system variable.
 (A symptom of setting the value of this variable too high is a combination of high disk activity and low CPU activity.)
-{% endraw %}
 {% endhighlight %}